CharleneHu-42/HuggingFace-test/testcase/README.md

 ```
 sh run.sh -t fine-tune --ipex_optimize True
 ```
-You can also add `--gradient_checkpointing` to use gradient checkpointing.
+You can also add `--gradient_checkpointing True` to use gradient checkpointing.
 **___Note: IPEX has bug with bf16 on the newest version(2.3).___**

 ## Test data